 NORTHERN WAY: FROM IRUN TO BILBAO (150 KMS)

-The Northern Way is considered by many pilgrims to be the jacobean route of greatest scenic and environmental beauty.
-In this itinerary you will cover the first 150 kilometres that separate Irún from Bilbao.
+The Northern Way is considered by many pilgrims to be the jacobean route of greatest scenic and environmental beauty and in this itinerary you will cover the first 150 kilometres that separate Irún from Bilbao.
 During your route you will be able to enjoy a landscape that alternates coastal zones with mountain zones.
 This itinerary is characterized by its exuberant landscapes and spectacular views that will accompany the pilgrim through Basque lands.
 Good way!

 Arrival in Irún